 What is Europass?

-Europass is an initiative launched by the European Union, aiming to improve the clarity of qualifications and enable easier mobility of citizens throughout Europe.
+Europass is an initiative launched by the European Union to improve the clarity of qualifications and facilitate the mobility of citizens throughout Europe.
 It comprises an online profile, which includes all of a candidate’s background information, qualifications, skills, and work history.

 Aside from your CV, Europass gives you access to the following documents:

-• Mobility document – Recording any work experience or training obtained in another country with help from partner organisations.
+• Mobility document – Recording any work experience or training obtained in another country with the help of partner organisations.

-• Certificate supplement – Clearly describing skills and knowledge from vocational training to make it more easily understood by foreign organisations.
+• Certificate supplement – Clearly describes the skills and knowledge from vocational training to make them easier for foreign organisations to understand.

-• Diploma supplement – Similar to the above, this document makes it easier to understand the skills and knowledge acquired in your degree or diploma.
+• Diploma supplement – Similar to the above, this document makes it easier to understand the skills and knowledge you have acquired through your degree or diploma.

-Previously, Europass included a language passport to outline candidates’ proficiency in different languages based on the.
-Common European Framework of Reference for Languages (CEFR).
-However, this has now been integrated to the CV profile as part of the skills section.
+Previously, Europass included a language passport to outline candidates’ proficiency in various languages according to the Common European Framework of Reference for Languages (CEFR).
+However, this has now been integrated into the CV profile under the skills section.

 When to use Europass